 - Add a border around your budget by selecting all the cells of your budget and choosing border – more (or Format: border for older versions) Click on outline and inside to add a border.

 Save As now and you will have a template that can be reused every year.
-Save As again to create a 2010 budget.
+Save As again to create a budget just for this year.

-In part two, I’ll set up a spreadsheet in which to type actual income and expenses and use a formula to automatically calculate the variance between what was budgeted and what was actually earned/spent.
+In part two, I’ll show you how to set up the next part of your home budget spreadsheet Excel where you type actual income and expenses and use a formula to automatically calculate the variance between what was budgeted and what was actually earned/spent.